Substance abuse: Value judgment

-This diagram depicts the correlations among the usage of 18 legal and illegal drugs: alcohol, amphetamines, amyl nitrite, benzodiazepines, cannabis, chocolate, cocaine, caffeine, crack, ecstasy, heroin, ketamine, legal highs, LSD, methadone, magic mushrooms (MMushrooms), nicotine and volatile substance abuse (VSA).
+This diagram depicts the correlations among the usage of 18 legal and illegal drugs: alcohol, amphetamines, amyl nitrite, benzodiazepines, cannabis, chocolate, cocaine, caffeine, crack, ecstasy, heroin, ketamine, legal highs, LSD, methadone, magic mushrooms (Mushrooms), nicotine and volatile substance abuse (VSA).
 Usage is defined as having used the drug at least once during years 2005–2015.
 The colored links between drugs indicate the correlations with r>0.4, where r is the absolute value of the Pearson correlation coefficient.

 History professor Philip Jenkins suggests that there are two issues with the term "drug abuse".
 First, what constitutes a drug is debatable.
 For instance, GHB, a naturally occurring substance in the central nervous system is considered a drug, and is illegal in many countries, while nicotine is not officially considered a "drug" in most countries.

 Second, the word "abuse" implies a recognized standard of use for any substance.
 Drinking an occasional glass of wine is considered acceptable in most Western countries, while drinking several bottles is seen as abuse.
 Strict temperance advocates, who may or may not be religiously motivated, would see drinking even one glass as abuse.
 Similarly, adopting the view that any (recreational) use of cannabis or substituted amphetamines constitutes drug abuse implies a decision made that the substance is harmful, even in minute quantities.
 In the U.S., drugs have been legally classified into five categories; these are schedule I, II, III, IV, or V in the Controlled Substances Act.
 The drugs are classified on their deemed potential for abuse.